MireiaAlenya/MireiaAlenya.github.io/_pages/about.md

   - /about.html
 ---
 <br />
-Hi, I am **Amelia**.
+Hi, I am **Mireia**.
 Welcome to my webpage!

-I am a research data scientist excited to develop fairer AI algorithms for a diverse society
+I am a doctoral researcher studying fetal brain development during gestation using finite element methods modeling and deep learning algorithms for image segmentation and accelerating models' simulations.

 This website contains some personal and professional information about me.
 <br />